solo-fsw/opensesame3_plugin_markers/opensesame_plugins/markers_send/markers_send.md

 - **Dummy mode:** When checked, dummy mode is used and no actual device needs to be connected to the computer.
 Use for development.

 - **Generate marker file:** When checked, a TSV file will be saved that contains a marker summary table, a marker table and an error table (the same tables can be viewed at the end of the experiment in the Marker tables tab).
-This TSV file will be saved in the same location as the OpenSesame task.
+This TSV file will be saved in the same location as the log file.

 - **Flash 255:** When checked, two pulses with value 255 (all bits high), each with a duration of 100 ms will be sent when initializing the marker device.
 Note: use with caution in combination with the BioSemi EEG system!
 The value 255 can unintentially pause the recording.